When you've made the decision to study, it's important to do your research and ask course providers plenty of questions before enrolling in a course.

 4. How do your trainers and assessors keep their knowledge current?

-Along with working within the industry to maintain their knowledge, our staff undertake ongoing professional development including regularly attending events such as annual industry conferences (Xero, ICB), as well as internal presentations and training.
+Along with working within the industry to maintain their knowledge, our staff undertake ongoing professional development including regularly attending events such as annual industry conferences, as well as internal presentations and training.

 5. What are the levels of qualification you offer?